righner/GiveDirectlyLiveScraper/readme.md

 ## Current status
 ### Scraper
-The web scraper is complete and uploading to BQ as well as streamlit tested.
-Completed profiles are skipped.
+The scraper now, unlike before, first downloads all the profiles to be scraped and stores them in a compressed file on Google Cloud Storage.
+10 profiles are downloaded in parallel.
+Completed profiles already stored in BigQuery are skipped
+Then, the files are scraped using BeautifulSoup.
 Profiles are scraped in parallel using dask and data is loaded into BQ in batches which size can be set manually (currently 100).
-The scraper scrapes 100 sites in parallel using dask, and then loads them to BQ.
+Batching is done to make the scraper more resilient to errors and to make help with debugging
-Incomplete profiles and already loaded questions in incomplete profiles are skipped.
+Incomplete profiles and already loaded surveys in incomplete profiles are skipped.
 For now, I am using Google Cloud Build for CI.
 The database is updated once a month, scheduled via Airflow.